UserDonald/go-marketplace/docs/api-reference/README.md

   - `take`: Number of records to take
 - `query`: Optional search term to filter products
 - `id`: Optional product ID to filter by
+- `ids`: Optional array of product IDs to filter by

 Returns:
 - Array of Product objects
+- Empty array if no products found
+- For `id` or `ids` queries, returns only matching products

 ## Mutations